 A typical safari day starts at sunrise, with Tea and Coffee and a light breakfast around the campfire before we head out on an early morning game drive.
 The best time of day to enjoy game viewing is early in the morning and late afternoon as most animals are active in the cooler parts of the day.

-Having spent the morning exploring the wilderness, we return to our camp for Bunch, before a siesta or just relax with a book or a deck of cards during the heat of the day.
+Having spent the morning exploring the wilderness, we return to our camp for bunch and then a siesta or just relax with a book or a deck of cards during the heat of the day.
 All meals are seated and served in the shaded protection of a mess tent.

 Driving back to the camp, you first see the warm glow of the paraffin lanterns and campfire.
 Showers are ready before you gather at the table for your evening meal beneath the African Sky!
 We share stories of the day’s adventure around the campfire.
 Retreating to the comfort of your tent you can fall asleep listening to the sounds of the bush.